 The archaeology collection contains the material remains of prehistoric and historic cultures from throughout Alaska, as well as comparative collections from cultures outside the state.
 The collection consists of more than 750,000 artifacts representing sites dating from as much as 13,000 years ago, and has special strength in material from Interior Alaska, St. Lawrence Island, and the Bering Sea region.
 It provides an internationally recognized resource for studying the human occupation of the Arctic.

-The Earth Science collection contains more than 60,000 specimens in two sub-collections: paleontology and geology.
+The Earth Sciences collection contains more than 60,000 specimens in two sub-collections: paleontology and geology.
 The paleontology collection includes Quaternary mammals, fossil invertebrates, plants and microfossil samples as well as the world’s largest collection of polar dinosaurs.
 The geology collection includes minerals and gems from Alaska and the Pacific Rim, ore samples from Alaska and arctic Canada, and meteorites.

 The museum’s entomology collection contains more than 223,000 specimens from Alaska and other regions, incuding Canada, eastern Russia and the contiguous United States.
 There are an estimated 8,000 species of insects in Alaska, many of them poorly documented, so the museum’s collection serves as a valuable resource for insect-related work in Alaska.